Art

 A portrait of Noe Montes smiling and staring away from the camera.
 They have pink hair, black lipstick, and they are wearing a green camouflage shirt with an orange knit scarf and fur hood.

-Images left to right: from Exiled by Sangjin Kim, Portrait by Noe Montes, Tent by Nephilie Andonyadis.
+Images left to right: from Exiled by Sangjin Kim, Portrait by Noe Montes, Tent by Nephelie Andonyadis.

 Project: